projectcalico/calico/README.md

 ## Status

-`make release-publish` currently builds and publishes packages for Felix and networking-calico.
+`make release-publish` currently builds and publishes packages for Felix, networking-calico and etcd3gw.

 Still to do:

--  Also build packages for etcd3gw and dnsmasq.
+-  Also build packages for dnsmasq.
 -  If possible, automate new PPA creation (which is currently still a manual step).
 -  Review support for building packages on ppc64 instead of amd64.